Pulisic unable to take chance to impress Tinkerman Tuchel as Chelsea are held by Leeds | Goal.com

 Christian Pulisic has been crying out for a Premier League start for Thomas Tuchel and eventually got one at Elland Road on Saturday.

-The American would have been delighted to have seen his name on the team sheet for the game against Leeds United.
-However, he probably wasn't too happy to see himself stationed at right wing-back.
+The American would have been delighted to have seen his name on the team sheet for the game against Leeds United although he probably wasn't too happy to see himself stationed at right wing-back.

 Perhaps unsurprisingly, Pulisic didn't look entirely comfortable in a more defensive position.
 He struggled, along with most of his team-mates, as an unimpressive Chelsea were held to a 0-0 draw, with Kai Havertz misfiring in the false nine role.